 1. Understand Where the Industry Is Headed

-Well-established oil and gas operators continue to value priority occupations such as engineers, tradespeople, technology experts and professionals working in support disciplines like quality assurance , project management , estimating and project controls .
+Well-established oil and gas operators continue to value priority occupations such as engineers, tradespeople, technology experts and professionals working in support disciplines like quality assurance project management , estimating project controls .
 Depending on the engineering stream, career opportunities still exist for office-based staff and field workers, including positions at remote facility camps or drilling rigs.
-Opportunities for short-term contracts, remote workers, and positions with flexible scheduling are also growing in popularity as employers seek new ways to attract top performers .
+Opportunities for short-term contracts, remote workers, and positions with flexible scheduling are also growing in popularity as employers seek new ways to attract top performers

 Landing a good engineering job in oil and gas, however, will require requisite skills and sustained preparation.